Cosmetology Schools in Pennsylvania

 Average yearly salary for cosmetology in Pennsylvania

-On average, cosmetologists in Pennsylvania earn $29,060 annually ($13.97 per hour) as of 2020.
-Wages vary across the state based on factors like geographic location, workplace, hours worked, and years of experience, with earnings ranging from $16,930 to $45,990 annually.
+On average, cosmetologists in Pennsylvania earn $34,400 annually ($16.54 per hour) as of 2021.
+However, wages vary across the state based on geographic location, workplace, hours worked, and years of experience, with reported earnings ranging from $17,890 to $61,000 annually.

-The cosmetology profession is growing quickly in Pennsylvania, with an expected job growth rate of 9% by 2028.
-By comparison, the field is expected to shrink by 2% nationally.
+The cosmetology profession is growing quickly in Pennsylvania, with an expected job growth rate of 27% by 2028.

-The highest-paying metro areas for cosmetologists in Pennsylvania as of 2019 were:
+The highest-paying areas for cosmetologists in Pennsylvania are:

 What to Expect From a Cosmetology Program in Pennsylvania